A Formal Comparison Between Chain of Thought and Latent Thought: Deferred Proofs for Section

-The parameter size grows proportionally with the input dimension $\mathrm{size}(G_n)$, since the function must be approximated along each dimension.
-Therefore, it can be bounded by \( O\!\left(\mathrm{ff\_param}(G_n) \cdot \mathrm{size}(G_n)\right). \) \end{proof} \textbf{Discussion:} One might object that our proof, compressing the entire length $n$ input to a single position and then applying an arbitrary feed-forward computation, deviates from standard Transformer architecture.
-An alternative is to distribute computation across positions, as shown by \cite{sanford2024transformers}, which can reduce the embedding dimension.
-We nevertheless adopt the single-position construction to isolate the essence of looped models: attention serves solely to aggregate information, a single layer is sufficient, while the feed-forward network performs the computation in latent space, which is more expressive than computations in the language space.
-This perspective aligns with expressivity results for looped ReLU networks~\citep{liang2025looped}.
+\textbf{Discussion:} Our proof compresses the entire input into a single position before applying an arbitrary feed-forward computation, which may appear to deviate from the standard Transformer architecture.
+An alternative approach is to distribute computation across multiple positions, as shown by \cite{sanford2024transformers}, which can reduce the required embedding dimension.
+We nevertheless adopt the single-position construction to isolate the core characteristics of looped models: attention is used purely as an information aggregation mechanism, a single Transformer layer suffices, and all computation is carried out by the feed-forward network in latent space.
+This latent-space computation is strictly more expressive than computation in the language space.
+This is supported by recent work for looped ReLUs~\citep{liang2025looped}.